villamvadasz/grbl/README.md

 Select USB or Ethernet.
 Add IP address.
 Connect.
+Add serial number to the label box and click the button.
+Add the crypto key to the label box and click the button.
-Select HEX File for flashing: Most probably it will cnc_1_0_0_440F256H.hex or cnc_1_0_0_440F256H_simulator.hex Erase-Program-Verfy
+Select HEX File for flashing: Most probably it will cnc_1_0_0_440F256H.hex or cnc_1_0_0_440F256H_simulator.hex Add the signature from the signature_bootloader.txt to the corresponding device and hex file.
+Erase-Program-Verfy
 Run Application
 Disconnect